quantum-kittens/quantum-kittens.github.io/_posts/fr/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 ___“No, no!
 Halt, kits!”
 Arya chastised, struggling to maintain the appearance of calm—at the end of the day she was a rather gentle cat, and it wouldn’t do to lose her temper on Schrödinger Day, now would it?
 “You were given strict instructions to stay aw…” But she trailed off when it was evident they were deaf to her admonishments; something else had captured their attention.
 She followed their collective gaze upward to the branches of the Great Scratching Tree.
 And then blew an exasperated huff between her teeth.___

-« Non, non !
-Halte, chatons ! » gronda Arya, s'efforçant de maintenir une apparence de calme — au fond, elle était plutôt douce, et il ne convenait pas de perdre son sang-froid lors de la Fête de Schrödinger, n'est-ce pas ? « On vous a donné des instructions strictes pour rester à l'écar... » Mais elle s'interrompit quand il fut évident qu'ils étaient sourds à ses réprimandes ; quelque chose d'autre avait capté leur attention.
+"Non, non !
+Halte, chatons !" gronda Arya, s'efforçant de maintenir une apparence de calme — au fond, elle était plutôt douce, et il ne convenait pas de perdre son sang-froid lors de la Fête de Schrödinger, n'est-ce pas ?
+"On vous a donné des instructions strictes pour rester à l'écar..."
+Mais elle s'interrompit quand il fut évident qu'ils étaient sourds à ses réprimandes ; quelque chose d'autre avait capté leur attention.
 Elle suivit leur regard collectif vers les branches du Grand Arbre à Gratter.
 Puis elle souffla un soupir exaspéré entre ses dents.

 Luna.